BladeTransformerLLC/OvercookedGPT/README.md

 https://www.youtube.com/watch?v=4LmcpkS53Wg

 ## Introduction
 There is a new area of AI research where foundation models such as LLMs are used for decision making in complex environments that involve long-horizon reasoning, control, and planning [2].
 For instance, [Text2Motion](https://sites.google.com/stanford.edu/text2motion) [3] enables robots to solve sequential manipulation tasks by using LLMs.
 OvercookedGPT is an interactive 2D environment where OpenAI's GPT-4/3.5-Turbo generates intertemporal and sequential tasks to control multiple agents to achieve a goal (i.e., cook food).
-It is based on [gym-cooking](https://github.com/rosewang2008/gym-cooking) [1] and was also inspired by [overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai) [4], which is used in [5].
+It is based on [gym-cooking](https://github.com/rosewang2008/gym-cooking) [1] and was also inspired by [overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai) [4] (and which is used in [5].

 ## Installation
 ```